 Performance indicators are measurements that define and assess the performance and the success of an organization.
 They are objectives to be targeted in order to add the most value to a business.
-They are means to periodically assess the performance of organizations, departments and employees.
-Performance indicators and scorecards are developed to impact the entire organization.
+They are means to periodically assess the performance of an organization, its departments and the people working there.
+Performance indicators are developed to impact the entire organization.
 Accordingly, choosing the right performance indicators relies upon a good understanding of what is important to the organization.

 An organization may use performance indicators to assess its success as well as the success of an operational goal or a particular activity.
 Performance indicators are either result oriented or process oriented.
 Result oriented indicators focus on the key outputs of a process and related to the critical success factors (e.g. customer complaints from key customers and return on investment).
 While process oriented indicators focus on the inputs to a process (e.g. time to process customer order and late deliveries to key customers).